-The dark sky education unit is a face to face, nine week, cross curriculum package available for all stage three teachers.
+The dark sky education units are a face to face, one term, cross curriculum package now available for all Stage 3 and Stage 4 teachers.

 During the unit students will: